-It is very important that your doctor check your progress at regular visits to allow for changes in your dose and to check for any unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to allow for changes in your dose and to make sure this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Clomipramine may cause a serious condition called serotonin syndrome if taken together with some medicines.
 Do not use clomipramine with buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), lithium (Eskalith®, Lithobid®), tryptophan, St. John's wort, or some pain or migraine medicines (eg, sumatriptan, tramadol, Frova®, Maxalt®, Relpax®, Zomig®).
 Check with your doctor first before taking any other medicines with clomipramine.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Check with your doctor right away if you have a fever, chills, cough, sore throat, swollen, painful, or tender lymph glands in the neck, armpit, or groin, or yellow skin or eyes while using this medicine.
 These could be symptoms of a serious condition called drug reaction with eosinophilia and systemic symptoms (DRESS).

 Clomipramine may lower the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.